-Has a reasonable and substantial connection with the health, safety, and welfare of the general public
+Has a reasonable and substantial connection with the health, safety, and welfare of the general public Corrects a conflict within the updated code.

-Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction
+Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction Corrects a conflict within the updated code.

-Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities
+Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities Corrects a conflict within the updated code.